rsdoiel/archivesspace-api-workshop/ArchivesSpace-API-Workshop.md

 --

+# 2. Make an http connection

-# Let's get started
+## Let's get started

 At this point your setup should be completed and we're going to start coding in Python 3.

 --

-# Goal: Autenticating

-## Basic ingredients

-+ Make an http connection
-+ Send our username and pasword
-+ Save the access token returned

---

-# Make an http connection
+# 2. Make an http connection

 In three parts